Learn About Agile

 This general training is usually then followed up with practice-specific training or coaching, such as bringing a test-driven development expert on-site to work hands-on with teams in their code.

-Mountain Goat Software offers training and onsite coaching to help you and your team get started and get better at agile and Scrum.
+Mountain Goat Software offers individual training, private team training, and onsite coaching to help you and your team get started and get better at agile and Scrum.

 Above all, don't stall, waiting to know all the answers before you start.
 The best way to develop the ability to do something is to start doing it.